 An environmental emergency typically occurs in the wake of a natural disaster or conflict, when lives and livelihoods are threatened by the release of hazardous substances, or because of significant damage to the ecosystem.
 Environmental emergencies include oil spills, the dumping of toxic waste, and the pollution of groundwater.

-OCHA responds to the humanitarian consequences of natural disasters and other emergencies by coordinating international efforts and mobilizing partners to help countries that request assistance.
+OCHA responds to environmental emergencies by coordinating international efforts and mobilizing partners to support countries that have requested assistance.

-The Joint United Nations Environment Programme (UNEP)/OCHA Environment Unit (JEU), within the OCHA Emergency Services Branch, helps Member States to prepare for and respond to environmental emergencies.
+The Joint United Nations Environment Programme (UNEP)/OCHA Environment Unit (JEU), housed within OCHA’s Emergency Services Branch, helps Member States to prepare for and respond to environmental emergencies.

-OCHA also provides independent, impartial advice and practical solutions.
-It works with organizations dedicated to medium- and long-term rehabilitation to ensure a seamless transition to the disaster recovery process.
+The JEU provides independent, impartial advice and practical solutions, while working with organizations dedicated to medium and long term rehabilitation to ensure a seamless transition from emergency response to recovery.